Samuel-Maddox/LifespanHealth-AIWorkshop/README.md

 ## Synthetic Datasets
 The datasets provided are **synthetically generated**.
 They are designed to mimic the statistical properties and trends found in real samples but **do not contain any real patient information**.
 These datasets are for example workshop purposes only.

-We have provided datasets with two different feature sets and two different sample sizes:
+We have provided a selection of datasets with different feature sets:

 1.1 **MRI Features:** These datasets contain features typically derived from Magnetic Resonance Imaging (5k/20k options).